reTHINK-project/dev-trust-engine/README.md

 -	a service that runs on a network-based infrastructure (for instance the Discovery service).

 The basic REST APIs are:
-- _getTrustInfo_ to get information about the trustworthiness of an Identity (userID or GUID)
+- _getTrustInfo_ to get information about the trustworthiness of an peer,
-- _addToWhiteList_ to add a contact (identified by userID or GUID) to user's white list
+- _addToWhiteList_ to add a contact to user's white list,
-- _addToBlackList_ to add a contact (identified by userID or GUID) to user's black list
+- _addToBlackList_ to add a contact to user's black list.

 These 3 APIs take 2 parameters as input:
 - the GUID of the user whose accont is considered,